Antigua Naval Dockyard and Related Archaeological Sites

-The Antigua Naval Dockyard and Related Archaeological Sites is a 255 ha UNESCO World Heritage Site in Saint Paul Parish, Antigua, Antigua and Barbuda.
+The Antigua Naval Dockyard and Related Archaeological Sites is a 255 ha UNESCO World Heritage Site in Saint Paul, Antigua, Antigua and Barbuda.
 It constitutes a collection of Georgian era naval structures, namely a naval dockyard and related supporting compounds.
 This maritime complex was established during a period marked by intense competition among European nations vying for dominance at sea to secure authority over the profitable sugar-producing islands in the Eastern Caribbean.

 Description

 English Harbour, situated on the southern coast of Antigua, consists of a sequence of deep, narrow bays almost entirely encircled by hills.
 Accessible through a slender channel bordered by the protective rock formations of Fort Berkeley peninsula and Fort Charlotte Point, the inner bays are well-sheltered and concealed from view.
 This natural setting served as an ideal hurricane shelter and a location for careening and repairing wooden ships during the Age of Sail, safeguarded by the fortified surrounding highlands.
 Exploiting these strategic advantages, the British Navy utilized the area from the late 17th century until the late 19th century.
-The 255-hectare site constitutes the historical heart of Nelson’s Dockyard National Park.
-The 3873 ha buffer zone follows the perimeter of the Nelson’s Dockyard National Park.
+The 255-hectare site constitutes the historical heart of Nelson's Dockyard National Park.
+The 3873 ha buffer zone follows the perimeter of the Nelson's Dockyard National Park.